intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/axolotl_quickstart.md

 accelerate launch train.py qlora.yml
 ```

-### Troubleshooting
+## Troubleshooting

-#### prepare_dataset fails
+#### `TypeError: argument of type 'PosixPath' is not iterable`

-This issue is related to special character in dataset, i.e., [axolotl #1544](https://github.com/OpenAccess-AI-Collective/axolotl/issues/1544).
+This issue is related to [axolotl #1544](https://github.com/OpenAccess-AI-Collective/axolotl/issues/1544).
 It can be fixed by downgrading datasets to 2.15.0.

 ```bash
 pip install datasets==2.15.0